iterate-ch/docs/mountainduck/connect/sync.md

 The cache size can be limited per bookmark within the *Preferences → Sync* tab.
 Also files not accessed within a chosen period of time can be purged.
 Refer to [Cache Limitations](../preferences.md#cache-limitations).
 The cache contains obfuscated file contents on local disk to make files available when offline.

+## Transfer progress

+While transferring files and folders, a transfer [progress](../interface.md#copying-files) window shows in _Finder.app_ or _Windows Explorer_.
+When completed, the file(s) are queued for synchronization with the server.

 ## Sync Progress